dd9jn/rfc4880bis/rfc4880bis.md

 Often the differences are small, but small differences are frequently more vexing than large differences.
 Thus, this is a non-comprehensive list of potential problems and gotchas for a developer who is trying to be backward-compatible.

-* The IDEA algorithm is patented, and yet it is required for PGP 2 interoperability.
+- The IDEA algorithm is patented, and yet it is required for PGP 2 interoperability.
-  It is also the de-facto preferred algorithm for a V3 key with a V3 self-signature (or no self- signature).
+  It is also the de-facto preferred algorithm for a V3 key with a V3 self-signature (or no self-signature).

-* When exporting a private key, PGP 2 generates the header "BEGIN PGP SECRET KEY BLOCK" instead of "BEGIN PGP PRIVATE KEY BLOCK".
+- When exporting a private key, PGP 2 generates the header "BEGIN PGP SECRET KEY BLOCK" instead of "BEGIN PGP PRIVATE KEY BLOCK".
   All previous versions ignore the implied data type, and look directly at the packet data type.

-* PGP versions 2.0 through 2.5 generated V2 Public-Key packets.
+- PGP versions 2.0 through 2.5 generated V2 Public-Key packets.
   These are identical to the deprecated V3 keys except for the version number.
   An implementation MUST NOT generate them and may accept or reject them as it sees fit.
   Some older PGP versions generated V2 PKESK packets (Tag 1) as well.
   An implementation may accept or reject V2 PKESK packets as it sees fit, and MUST NOT generate them.

-* PGP version 2.6 will not accept key-material packets with versions greater than 3.
+- PGP version 2.6 will not accept key-material packets with versions greater than 3.

-* There are many ways possible for two keys to have the same key material, but different fingerprints (and thus Key IDs).
+- There are many ways possible for two keys to have the same key material, but different fingerprints (and thus Key IDs).
   Perhaps the most interesting is an RSA key that has been "upgraded" to V4 format, but since a V4 fingerprint is constructed by hashing the key creation time along with other things, two V4 keys created at different times, yet with the same key material will have different fingerprints.

-* If an implementation is using zlib to interoperate with PGP 2, then the "windowBits" parameter should be set to -13.
+- If an implementation is using zlib to interoperate with PGP 2, then the "windowBits" parameter should be set to -13.

-* The 0x19 back signatures were not required for signing subkeys until relatively recently.
+- The 0x19 back signatures were not required for signing subkeys until relatively recently.
   Consequently, there may be keys in the wild that do not have these back signatures.
   Implementing software may handle these keys as it sees fit.

-* OpenPGP does not put limits on the size of public keys.
+- OpenPGP does not put limits on the size of public keys.
   However, larger keys are not necessarily better keys.
   Larger keys take more computation time to use, and this can quickly become impractical.
   Different OpenPGP implementations may also use different upper bounds for public key sizes, and so care should be taken when choosing sizes to maintain interoperability.
   As of 2007 most implementations have an upper bound of 4096 bits.

-* ASCII armor is an optional feature of OpenPGP.
+- ASCII armor is an optional feature of OpenPGP.
   The OpenPGP working group strives for a minimal set of mandatory-to-implement features, and since there could be useful implementations that only use binary object formats, this is not a "MUST" feature for an implementation.
   For example, an implementation that is using OpenPGP as a mechanism for file signatures may find ASCII armor unnecessary.
   OpenPGP permits an implementation to declare what features it does and does not support, but ASCII armor is not one of these.
   Since most implementations allow binary and armored objects to be used indiscriminately, an implementation that does not implement ASCII armor may find itself with compatibility issues with general-purpose implementations.
   Moreover, implementations of OpenPGP-MIME {{RFC3156}} already have a requirement for ASCII armor so those implementations will necessarily have support.

-* The OCB mode is patented and a debate is still underway on whether it can be included in RFC4880bis or needs to be moved to a separate document.
+- The OCB mode is patented and a debate is still underway on whether it can be included in RFC4880bis or needs to be moved to a separate document.
   For the sole purpose of experimenting with the Preferred AEAD Algorithms signature subpacket it is has been included in this I-D.

 --- back